google/kctf/docs/google-cloud.md

 telnet $(make ip) 1
 ```

-If all went well, you should see a shell.
+If all went well, you should see the flag.

 Debugging failures here is easy, here are some things you could do if this didn't work:
 1. Go to [Services in GKE](https://console.cloud.google.com/kubernetes/discovery)